bobbingwide/fizzie/README.md

 * post-content - Primary content part for a post
 * posts - An attempt to display the posts using query blocks - incomplete- not used
 * search - Using the Search block
+* social-links - Social link icons

+Templates not yet implemented:

+Some of these templates will be needed for other subdomains of wp-a2z.org.

+* archive-CPT - archive templates for other custom post types - 5 to do
+* image - template for the image mime type
+* page - used for a single page
+* search - display search results
+* single-CPT - single templates for other custom post types - 10 to do
+* tag - for a particular tag
+* taxonomy - for a particular taxonomy
+* taxonomy-oik_letters - taxonomy specifically for oik_letters

 ## Installation